 If you are interested in general information workshops on the issue of human trafficking for community groups and/or the general public, including students, we recommend that you contact PACT-Ottawa

-We request a nominal donation per session to cover incidental costs of the trainer, training material and handouts.
-To ensure that a session is of optimal benefit to everyone, it should have no more than 15 participants.
-For sessions at a venue provided by the Coalition, the requestor may be asked to cover the cost of renting the venue.
+We request an advance nominal donation per individual ($10) / organization (amount depends on number of participants) to cover incidental costs of the trainer, training material and handouts.
+In addition, for sessions to organizations at a venue provided by the Coalition, the requestor may be asked to cover the cost of renting the venue.
 Please contact us for more details.